x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mail-flow-best-practices/use-connectors-to-configure-mail-flow/set-up-connectors-to-route-mail.md

 ## Change a connector that Microsoft 365 or Office 365 is using for mail flow

-To change settings for a connector, select the connector you want to edit and then select the edit icon as shown in the following screen shots, for New EAC and Classic EAC, respectively.
+To change settings for a connector, select the connector you want to edit and then select the **Edit** icon as shown in the following screen shots, for New EAC and Classic EAC, respectively.

 :::image type="content" source="../../media/editing-connector-new-eac.png" alt-text="The screen on which the option of editing connector details is chosen":::